-- Taking the ACT or SAT and submitted score to the School of Education (for traditional-aged students entering Avila as first year students) - Completing at least 45-60 college/university hours - Completing required hours of professional Education at Avila: Elementary & Special Education 12 hours OR Secondary & Middle School Education 6 hours - Achieving a cumulative GPA of 2.75 for ALL course work (from ALL colleges/universities) - Achieving a cumulative GPA of 3.0 for all education (ED) courses (no grade below C). - Achieving a cumulative GPA of 3.0 in content area courses (no grade below C) (For those in Secondary and Middle School Programs ONLY) - Receiving a passing score on each section of the Missouri General Education Assessment Exam (MoGEA) - Achieving a grade of "C" or better in Rhetorical Discourse (Composition I), Rhetorical Argument (Composition II), Communication, & College Algebra - Being recommended by ED 185 Practicum instructor and TEXT mentor - Demonstrating professional dispositions for teaching as evidenced on Avila's evaluation forms - Demonstrating good character, positive attitude, and dedication to teaching, based on faculty input from observations in classes, practicums, and assignments - Favorable Liberal Arts recommendation from an Avila faculty member in a school other than Education.
+- Taking the ACT or SAT and submitted score to the School of Education (for traditional-aged students entering Avila as first year students) - Completing at least 45-60 college/university hours - Completing required hours of professional Education at Avila: Elementary & Special Education 12 hours OR Secondary & Middle School Education 6 hours - Achieving a cumulative GPA of 2.75 for ALL course work (from ALL colleges/universities) - Achieving a cumulative GPA of 3.0 for all education (ED) courses (no grade below C). - Achieving a cumulative GPA of 3.0 in content area courses (no grade below C) - Receiving a passing score on each section of the Missouri General Education Assessment Exam (MoGEA) - Achieving a grade of "C" or better in Rhetorical Discourse (Composition I), Rhetorical Argument (Composition II), Communication, & College Algebra - Being recommended by ED 185 Practicum instructor and TEXT mentor - Demonstrating professional dispositions for teaching as evidenced on Avila's evaluation forms

+- Demonstrating good character, positive attitude, and dedication to teaching, based on faculty input from observations in classes, practicums, and assignments - Favorable Liberal Arts recommendation from an Avila faculty member in a school other than Education.

-- Taking six required hours of professional Education at Avila, including ED 585. - Achieving a cumulative GPA of 2.75 for ALL course work (from ALL colleges). - Achieving a cumulative GPA of 3.0 for all education (ED) courses (no grade below C). - Achieving a cumulative GPA of 3.0 in certification/content area courses listed on the transcript evaluation [Secondary and Middle School Programs ONLY (no grade below C)] - Achieving a grade of "C" or better in Composition I and II, Communication, & College Level Math course. - Being recommended by ED 585 Practicum instructor and TEXT mentor - Demonstrating professional dispositions for teaching as evidenced on Avila's evaluation forms - Demonstrating good character, positive attitude, and dedication to teaching, based on faculty input from observations in classes, practicums, and assignments.
+- Taking six required hours of professional Education at Avila, including ED 585. - Achieving a cumulative GPA of 2.75 for ALL course work (from ALL colleges). - Achieving a cumulative GPA of 3.0 for all education (ED) courses (no grade below C). - Achieving a cumulative GPA of 3.0 in certification/content area courses listed on the transcript evaluation. - Achieving a grade of "C" or better in Composition I and II, Communication, & College Level Math course. - Being recommended by ED 585 Practicum instructor and TEXT mentor - Demonstrating professional dispositions for teaching as evidenced on Avila's evaluation forms - Demonstrating good character, positive attitude, and dedication to teaching, based on faculty input from observations in classes, practicums, and assignments.